About

 2006

-got married & moved into grants in local government
+Got married & moved into grants in local government

 Brilliant job split between coordinating local government grant applications to state & federal government, and upskilling community groups & NFPs on finding and winning grants.
 Saw the need for an easy-to-use online grants directory.